web25Lucius/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. using the keyword this you can point to state from your component.
+This allows you to set state and access state in your component.

 2. Describe the different phases of the component lifecycle.

+   didMount- render
+   didUpdate- refresh
+   willUnmount- cleanup

 3. Demonstrate an understanding of class component lifecycle methods.
+Anything you want to render with the page or before a refresh you'll put in didMount.
+Anything you want on the page after it has refreshed will be in didUpdate.
+Axios calls should be in one of these two. willUnmount is used for cleanup.
+The first two are like using useEffect.

 4. Define stateful logic.
+   Logic that returns behavior and is functional.

 5. Describe how to test a React component with React Testing Library.

+  Describe the test Set up how the test should execute.
+  1. Arrange -Add a condition that lets us know if the test passes.
+  2. Act -invoke the tested logic
+  3. Assert- verify the test expectations were satisfied.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.